AndreaDejanGrande/Triglav/doc/MINING.md

 ## Catalyst drivers and OpenCL SDK

-The choice of driver version for your GPU is critical, as some are known to break scrypt mining entirely while others give poor hashrates.
+The choice of driver version for your GPU is critical, as some are known to break vCrypt mining entirely while others give poor hashrates.
 It is recommended that you first try with the latest stable version available.

 Latest driver distribution versions may aready include the AMD APP